anirudhra/ifc6410/README.md

 ### SATA NCQ Errors in dmesg

-Most likely due to power management being enabled.
+Could be due to several causes including known offending SSDs like Samsung EVO or aggressive power management being enabled.
 Disable aggressive power management.
 Try "medium_power" for /sys/class/scsi_host/host0/link_power_management_policy to resolve the issue.
 If so, use the udev rule to set it on boot, available in <repo>/linux/common/etc/udev.

 ```
 $ cat /etc/udev/rules.d/10-ssd-power-mode.rules